anno-git/hokuyohub/docs/legacy/PHASE3_VALIDATION_REPORT.md

 - Environment variables properly set for ExternalProject builds

 **Dependency Resolution Issues:**
-- ❌ Drogon bundled mode fails due to missing cross-compiled Jsoncpp
+- ❌ the previous web framework bundled mode fails due to missing cross-compiled Jsoncpp
 - ❌ System dependencies not available in cross-compilation environment
 - ✅ urg_library: Would work (ExternalProject with cross-compilation support)
 - ✅ Toolchain configuration: Fully functional

 **Root Cause Analysis:**
-The bundled Drogon framework requires system dependencies (Jsoncpp, OpenSSL, c-ares) that are not available in the minimal musl-cross sysroot.
+The bundled the previous web framework framework requires system dependencies (Jsoncpp, OpenSSL, c-ares) that are not available in the minimal musl-cross sysroot.
 This is a known limitation of cross-compilation environments.

 ## Unified Dependency Management System Validation